ibm-cloud-docs/openwhisk/openwhisk_about.md

 ### Creating the Action

 To give the explanation some context, we can create an Action in the system first.
 Then, use that Action to explain the concepts while tracing through the system.
-The following commands assume that the [OpenWhisk CLI is set up properly](https://github.com/openwhisk/openwhisk/tree/master/docs#setting-up-the-openwhisk-cli).
+The following commands assume that the [{{site.data.keyword.openwhisk_short}} CLI plug-in](./bluemix_cli.html) is set up properly.

-First, create a file *action.js* containing the following code, which prints “Hello World” to stdout, and returns a JSON object containing “world” under the key “hello”.
+First, create a file named **action.js**, that contains the following code and prints “Hello World” to stdout, and returns a JSON object containing “world” under the key “hello”.
 ```javascript
 function main() {
     console.log('Hello World');